 The Support Services department at Friends incorporates health and physical wellbeing through intentional teamwork to tailor the care of students from a whole-child perspective.
 Health Services provide careful attention to children’s medical needs, from prevention and safety to intervention and emergency treatment.

-Friends Seminary employs one Registered Nurse and one Athletic Trainer to provide health services at School.
-The Nurse provides comprehensive daily health care for all students, collects health forms, maintains a student health database, and ensures compliance with state health care laws and audits.
+Friends Seminary employs one Director of Health Services and one Athletic Trainer to provide health services at School.
+Our Director of Health Services, a Registered Nurse, provides comprehensive daily health care for all students, collects health forms, maintains a student health database, and ensures compliance with state health care laws and audits.
 The Trainer provides on-site recognition, evaluation and treatment of athletic injuries, advising referrals to physicians as necessary.
 She runs a rehabilitation program for injured athletes and determines their readiness to return to sports.
-Both the Nurse and Trainer communicate with faculty, family, and treating physicians to maintain healthy school-wide practices, and they are certified by the American Heart Association in Basic Life Support for Healthcare Providers.
+Both the Director of Health Services and Athletic Trainer communicate with faculty, family, and treating physicians to maintain healthy school-wide practices, and they are certified by the American Heart Association in Basic Life Support for Healthcare Providers.

 Health Services at Friends accommodates children with special physical needs by providing appropriate facilities and staff training.
 For immobile students, Friends arranges scheduling and class locations for full accessibility, also providing specific staff training and equipment for evacuating immobile students in emergencies.